Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: The proof of local intertwining relation

 It then follows from Case I that

-On the other hand, by \ref{59}, we have $m(\pi)=m(\pi\otimes \det=1$.
-This prove Case II. \end{proof} \begin{remark} This lemma will also follows from the abelianess of the $R$-group and the induction in stages.
-The abelianess of the $R$-group was proved by Goldberg \cite{MR1296726} for the quasi-split special orthogonal groups, and by Choiy-Goldberg \cite{MR3430367} for pure inner forms of quasi-split special orthogonal groups.
-But the proof in \cite{MR3430367} is based on the conjectural LLC for pure inner forms of quasi-split special even orthogonal groups.
-To avoid a circlar reasoning, we give a proof of the lemma here, which is independent of the results for $R$-groups. \end{remark}
+On the other hand, by (\ref{59}), we have $m(\pi)=m(\pi\otimes \det)=1$.
+This proves Case II. \end{proof} \begin{remark} This lemma also follows from the abelianess of the Knapp-Stein $R$-group and the induction in stages.
+The abelianess of the Knapp-Stein $R$-group was proved by Goldberg \cite{MR1296726} for the quasi-split special orthogonal groups.
+Later Choiy--Goldberg \cite[Appendix A]{MR3430367} proved that the Knapp-Stein $R$-group for the non quasi-split special orthogonal groups is isomorphic to its quasi-split pure inner forms.
+But their proof is under the assumption of the LLC for pure inner forms of quasi-split special orthogonal groups.
+Since the main purpose of this paper is to prove the LLC for pure inner forms, to avoid a circular reasoning, we give a proof of the lemma here. \end{remark}